bubilem/smartcook/docs/api/req-recipes.md

 [HOME](README.md)

-Endpoint _recipe_ is used to obtain complete information about one selected recipe.
+Endpoint _recipes_ is used to obtain list of recipes.
+For the recipe list, you can select and determine the order of attributes, as well as select recipes according to the filter settings.

 ## Request: